 Pebbles Mosaics – Set of four 8 x 10 x 1 inch mixed media on stretched canvas.
 Hand-made tiles glued on, painted, varnished, and sides painted to look like more mosaic around the edges.
 The tiles are made of a trade-secret recipe, rolled out, cut and air-dried, then have many applications of acrylic paint and varathane.

 Each piece is uniquely different, and can be placed in any order to create a pattern or pathway of “pebbles”.
-A very versatile set, the four 8 x 10 inch mosaics are wired to be arranged on the wall in a number of ways, and changed for variety in decor or wall sizes: vertically, horizontally, in a square configuration, width-wise, or lengthwise.
+A very versatile set, the four 8 x 10 inch mosaics are wired to be arranged on the wall in a number of ways, and changed for variety in decor or wall sizes: vertically, horizontally, in a square configuration, horizontally or vertically.